qmackay/paleochrono/README.md

 What is the structure of the general `parameters.py` file?
 --------------------------------------------------------

-It contains the list of drillings, the optimization method to be used and some settings for the figures.
+It contains the list of records, the optimization method to be used and some settings for the figures.
-It is where you define the names of your drillings.
+It is where you define the names of your records.
 Have a look at the file `AICC2012-VLR/parameters.py`, it is commented.

-What is the structure of a drilling `parameters.py` file?
+What is the structure of a record `parameters.py` file?
 ---------------------------------------------------------

 It defines age at the top of the core, the unthinned depth at the top of the core, the age equation grid, the correction functions grids and the type of representation of the prior accu scenario (linear or staircase).
 You can also define other parameters that are used to defined the covariance matrices of the priors.